jonifreidkes/MSE/Electroacoustics 2/README.md

 # Electroacoustics 2
 ## Welcome!

-In this repository you can find the coursework projects from 2017 in spanish.
+In this repository you can find the coursework projects from 2017 written in spanish.
 Main topics you can find:

 - Audio Engineering
 - Acoustic Measurements